-Photo: Bessie Paris speaks at her training graduation.
+Photo: Bessie Paris speaks at the 2019 Digital Inclusion Week Celebration.

 Community Tech Network partnered with Austin’s Family Eldercare to provide the Connect @ Home program from November 2018 to January 2019.
 This program, funded by the Consumer Technology Association Foundation, had a cohort of 36 learners in six classes at four Family Eldercare locations.